drufball/yosai/_posts/2019-07-12-lightnings-embrace.md

 The other sat cross-legged, hunched over a book.
 He wore fitted worker's clothes covered with belts and pouches.
 His short, tangled hair was held back by a pair of goggles with too many lenses.
 One of his arms was mechanical, with ticking gears and hissing steam waging a quiet war to dominate the room's background noise.
 It was the man who had appeared from the lightning.

 Fidgeting in front of them, Aki looked small in such a large room.
 Denri limped over and punched the young girl's hip, wincing as her own arm tensed with pain.
 Aki looked down, showing a bruised cheek and a busted lip.
-Alongside the scar where her right eye used to be, she struck a fearsome image.
+Added to the scar where Hattori had destroyed her right eye in that first fight with the tengu, she struck a fearsome image.

 The fancy twin cleared his throat.
 "Good.
 Now that you are both here, we may begin.
 I know of your name from the bounty report, Denri.
 And what is your name?"